leverh/react-bookhub-app/README.md

    - To enable users to share their thoughts, reviews, and insights about different books, thereby promoting the exchange of knowledge and perspectives within the community.

 3. **Ease of Access:**
-   - To provide a user-friendly interface that allows users to seamlessly navigate through the application, explore various books, read reviews, and interact with other community members.
+   - To provide a user-friendly interface that allows users to navigate through the application, explore various books, read reviews, and interact with other community members.

 4. **Integration with External Libraries:**
    - To integrate functionalities that allow users to search and explore books from external libraries like OpenLibrary, thus expanding the range of accessible literature.